 How do I pay for my cruise?

 A deposit is required within 3 days of booking your cruise, and final payment prior to 75 days before departure.
 Some special promotions may require different payment conditions.
 Please refer to promotional Terms & Conditions.

 Accepted payment methods for bookings made directly with P&O Cruises include:

 - Credit/Debit card - We accept Visa, Mastercard, AMEX and Diners.
-For each transaction a 1.5% service fee applies, which is subject to change and will be advised before payment.
+For each transaction a 1.5% service fee applies (Debit Credit cards are not included), which is subject to change and will be advised before payment.
 Please contact our Cruise Contact Centre to make payment over the phone.